2019-2020-ps6/2019-2020-ps6-rendu-cri-staline/README.md

 ### Use scripts

-1.Run install.bat for Windows( install.sh for Unix).
+1.Run install.bat for Windows( install.sh for Unix) to install the application.

-2.Run launch.bat for Windows (launch.sh for Unix).
+2.Run launch.bat for Windows (launch.sh for Unix) to run the application.

 ### Or not using scripts